Freelance Writing Jobs: How To Find Your First

 - A little about yourself, your situation, and what you can do for them.

-Here is the email I sent when applying for the job at ManageWP:
+Here is the email I sent when applying for my second job at ManageWP:

 I noticed your job listing over at ProBlogger and would like to apply for the position.